ATNF/askapsdp/README.txt

-Building ASKAPsoft                                           29 July 2010
+Building ASKAPsoft                                           9 May 2014
 ==================

 These notes provide just a brief outline.